Breaking News From ATTD 2021

 Editor’s Note: ATTD is a technology conference that provides a platform for clinicians and scientists to present and discuss insights on diabetes technology and treatment.
 This article will be updated regularly with breaking news and announcements during the course of the ATTD Conference.
 Check back often!
 Follow along on Twitter at #ATTD2021

 WEDNESDAY, JUNE 2, 2021

-- In a one-year study conducted by researchers at Antwerp University Hospital, they found that participants who changed from regular insulin aspart (Novolog) to fact-acting insulin aspart (Fiasp) had a five percent increase in time-in-range, corresponding to 75 minutes per day.
+- In a one-year study conducted by researchers at Antwerp University Hospital, they found that participants who changed from regular insulin aspart (Novolog) to fast-acting insulin aspart (Fiasp) had a five percent increase in time-in-range, corresponding to 75 minutes per day.

-- Based on National Health and.
-Nutrition Examination Survey (NHANES) data, a randomized clinical trial including 175 adults with Type 2 diabetes, over a course of eight months, participants HbA1c levels decreased significantly with continuous glucose monitoring when compared to blood glucose monitoring (-1.1 percent vs. -0.6 percent).
+- Based on National Health and Nutrition Examination Survey (NHANES) data, a randomized clinical trial including 175 adults with type 2 diabetes, over a course of eight months, participants HbA1c levels decreased significantly with continuous glucose monitoring when compared to blood glucose monitoring (-1.1 percent vs. -0.6 percent).